 Drone Operator Services

-Licensed aerial cinematography throughout Iceland, fully compliant with Icelandic Transport Authority (ICETRA / Samgöngustofa) regulations.
+Licensed aerial cinematography across Iceland, fully compliant with Icelandic Transport Authority (ICETRA / Samgöngustofa) rules.

-Drone filming in Iceland is regulated by Icelandic Transport Authority (ICETRA / Samgöngustofa), which sets a maximum altitude of 120m and enforces no-fly zones around Keflavík International Airport vicinity, Reykjavik domestic airport, bird nesting areas (seasonal May-July).
-Required for all drones; EU drone regulations adopted; registration via ICETRA; specific permits for national parks.
-Commercial filming permits typically require 2-4 weeks for special permits; national park permits may take longer, making early planning essential for any production requiring aerial cinematography.
+Here is how this works in practice.
+Drone filming in Iceland is regulated by Icelandic Transport Authority (ICETRA / Samgöngustofa).
+This sets a maximum altitude of 120m and enforces no-fly zones around Keflavík International Airport vicinity, Reykjavik domestic airport, bird nesting areas (seasonal May-July).
+Needed for all drones.
+EU drone rules adopted.
+Sign-ups via ICETRA.
+Specific permits for national parks.
+Commercial filming permits mostly need 2-4 weeks for special permits.
+National park permits may take longer, making early planning key for any production needing aerial cinematography.

-Our NeedAFixer network connects you with certified drone operators across Iceland who hold all required Icelandic Transport Authority (ICETRA / Samgöngustofa) credentials and carry appropriate insurance.
-From sweeping establishing shots over Reykjavik to dynamic tracking moves across Akureyri, our operators combine expert piloting with cinematic sensibility—while ensuring full regulatory compliance at every location.
+Here is the short of it.
+Our NeedAFixer network connects you with certified drone operators across Iceland who hold all needed Icelandic Transport Authority (ICETRA / Samgöngustofa) credentials and carry appropriate insurance.
+From sweeping setting up shots over Reykjavik to dynamic tracking moves across Akureyri, our operators combine pro piloting with cinematic sensibility—while making sure full regulatory compliance at each location.

 Aerial Cinematography Expertise